Liverpool University Medicine Interview Questions

 Personal Statement | General discussion of personal statement and previous experiences |

-If you would like to practice for the Liverpool Medicine Interview, have a go at the following questions and check out our video on approaching role plays here:
+If you would like to practise for the Liverpool Medicine Interview, have a go at the following questions and check out our video on approaching role plays here:

-- Give me an example of when you have shown empathy
+- Give us an example of when you have shown empathy

-- You are on your first clinical placement, the nurses are extremely busy and have asked you to help.
+- You are on your first clinical placement, the nurses are extremely busy.
 What do you do?

 - A patient is prescribed 50mg, tablets are 12.5mg each: how many tablets will you give?

-- A drug is available as 20mg/5ml: your patient’s prescription is for 40mg, how many ml will be given?
+- A drug is available as 20mg/5ml: your patient’s prescription is for 40mg, how many ml should be given?

 - How would you tackle current public health issues such as obesity?